Ekitji/siem/queries.md

 ```

 ## Potential Local Privilege Escalation - Logon scripts enumeration using AD logs
 #### Check winlog.event_data.AttributeValue for User-writable file paths or where a regular user can modify or write to.
+SubjectUserName shows who generated the event and ObjectDN shows affecting object.
+You could also query for msTSInitialProgram and look for high privileged accounts.
 ```
 event.provider: "Microsoft-Windows-Security-Auditing" AND winlog.event_data.AttributeLDAPDisplayName: scriptPath
 ```
 > **Ref** Uses AD logs to enumerate Logon scripts - https://trustedsec.com/blog/a-hitchhackers-guide-to-dacl-based-detections-part-1-a

 # C-Root Folder